mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/AutoLightAnalysis.md

 # AutoLight Subsystem Experimental Analysis

 ### I. Specification & constraints
   1. Must detect the auto light high beams, low beams, and left and right indicators with a voltage of no more than 5 volts and    a current below 40 milliamps.
    2. Must use OEM componets as the inputs
    3. The signal input from the autolight must not exceed 5 V
-   4. Implement a way to protect the signal from the input voltage varying from 10 V to 15 V 5.Current to the signal must be less than 1 percent of the current to the light
+   4. Implement a way to protect the signal from the input voltage varying from 10 V to 15 V
+   5. Current to the signal must be less than 1 percent of the current to the light
    6. Prevent interference among signals through isolation methods

 ### II.
 Analysis